vllm-project/vllm-spyre/docs/contributing/architecture.md

 that the API server invokes to ensure that the requests can be handled by the backend.

-In the engine core we customize the scheduler for the constrains imposed by static batching and continuous batching.
+In the engine core, we customize the scheduler to handle the constraints of static batching and continuous batching.

 The changes are broader in the worker process.
 Here most of the main classes have Spyre-specific implementations.
 From the vLLM code we reuse